REVERB283/search-app/README.md

 ## Deployed URL

-This project was bootstrapped with [Auto Search](https://suggest-auto.netlify.app/).
+This project was deployed on [Auto Search](https://suggest-auto.netlify.app/).

 ## Available Scripts